 In some cases, liability falls on the e-commerce platforms connecting a seller with a Guinean taxable or nontaxable recipient, whether or not the reseller is established in Guinea.
 The mandatory registration threshold does not apply to e-commerce platforms.
 E-commerce platforms are also generally liable for VAT on certain services provided through h them, under Article 410 C of the Tax Code, again, without reference to the mandatory registration threshold.
 Services to which this does not apply include certain telecommunications services, services related to immovable property, services which are necessarily received at the place and time when they are physically performed, rentals of means of transport and the provision of gas and electricity.

-For more information, see Section 13.3.
+For more information, see [13.3]Section 13.3[end].

 3.2.
 Voluntary Registration